maxkapur/water_filling.py/README.md

 ## Ideas

-- `/random/` route that just generates a random problem.
 - Cache SVGs to disk on server.
 - Index/landing page with a form to type in problem parameters.